5 Ideas to re-awaken your Tai Chi practice

 Professor

-Demonstrating a complex or advanced technique isn’t always the right thing.
-Don’t stay on the stage.
+FOR TEACHERS (SIFUS) Demonstrating a complex or advanced technique isn’t always the right thing.
+Step off the stage.
 If you want to help someone understand, then learn to step back, forget the theatricals.

 5: “It’s not where we get it from, it’s who we give it to that matters”.